mikedeshazer/CoolRoadmap/README.md

 ## Getting started

+Getting started demos are in the demo folder.
+The ex4.htm is probably the best example to get started with.
+Tests can be conducted via the demo/test.htm file.

 Add `dist/CoolRoadmap.min.js` and `dist/CoolRoadmap.min.css` to your project and your html file and create a new roadmap with some columns and milestones.

 ```html